Partners

 Jane St. John

 Jane is the parent of three young men.
-Her son Ben, 31, has an intellectual and developmental disability, and is supported to make his own choices and decisions in his good life.
+Her son Ben, who is in his thirties, has an intellectual and developmental disability, and is supported to make his own choices and decisions in his good life.
 Jane is a strong supporter of community inclusion, working closely in her community to promote inclusive practices.

 Peggy McManus